mrcloudmustache/ai-network-agent/README.md

 ## Cloud Architecture

-The infrastructure used for this project was built in AWS using two application VPC's interconected by a Transit Gateway and one inspection VPC which contains a single Palo Alto VM.
+The infrastructure used for this project was built in AWS using two application VPC's interconnected by a Transit Gateway and one inspection VPC, which contains a single Palo Alto VM.

-`Terraform` was used to deploy the entire infrustructure and the link to the code will be added here soon.
+`Terraform` was used to deploy the entire infrastructure, and the link to the code will be added here soon.

 ```mermaid
 flowchart TD